60+ Hospitality statistics & trends you didn’t know about [2024 update]

 Travel planning windows are becoming shorter.
 Travelers will look for tickets and accommodation closer to the date of departure than they did pre-pandemic.

-Our data reveals that .
-Before the pandemic, the vast majority of trips were searched for and planned 7 to 30 days in advance.
+Our data reveals that searches for trips less than 6 days away are now almost equal to searches for trips between 7 and 30 days away.
+Before 2020, the vast majority of trips were searched for and planned 7 to 30 days in advance.

 ‘Bleisure’ is the next big trend in hospitality

 Taking bleisure into account when establishing travel policies is key for the harmony of this new type of travel.
-In fact, allow employees to extend business trips as part of their policies.
+In fact, 57% of companies allow employees to extend business trips as part of their policies.

 The hospitality sector focuses on giving customers what they want—understanding these wants is key to success.